-Remember, the brain is in the skull, the skull is in the head, and the head is attached to the rest of an athlete’s body.
-A sudden hit anywhere that changes the direction and speed of the head’s movement can damage the brain and result in concussion, even if the head didn’t take a direct hit.
+Remember that the brain is in the skull, the skull is in the head, and the head is attached to the rest of an athlete’s body.
+A sudden hit anywhere that changes the direction and speed of the head’s movement can damage the brain and result in a concussion, even if the head didn’t take a direct hit.

 Why Aren’t Concussions Being Taken More Seriously?

-Though there has been more media attention to concussions lately, in some ways, these stories don’t seem to be getting through to the people who need to hear it most: the athletes, and especially the young athletes.
+Though there has been more media attention on concussions lately, in some ways, these stories don’t seem to be getting through to the people who need to hear it most: The athletes, and especially young athletes.

-College football players, who really ought to know better, report that they’ve had six suspected concussions and 21 “dings” for every concussion that’s been diagnosed.
-Getting a “ding,” “getting your bell rung:” these are all, well, euphemisms for concussion.
-They perpetuate the idea that an athlete should just keep playing.
+College football players, who ought to know better, report that they’ve had six suspected concussions and 21 “dings” for every concussion that’s been diagnosed.
+Getting a “ding,” “getting your bell rung” are all euphemisms for concussion.
+They perpetuate the idea that an athlete should continue to play.

 After all, it’s just a “ding.”
-It’s clear that the vast majority of these injuries are not being evaluated, treated, or even tracked.
-And as we’ll see, it’s the long-term effects of these mostly missed concussions that can have the most serious consequences.
+What’s clear is the vast majority of these injuries are not being evaluated, treated, or even tracked.
+But the great danger lies in the long-term effects of these mostly missed concussions, with serious consequences.

 In the days and weeks after a concussion, symptoms depend on which area of the brain was damaged.
-Again, none of this damage can be seen on a typical MRI or CT scan—this is damage on a microscopic, cellular level.
+None of this damage can be seen on a typical MRI or CT scan: It is damage on a microscopic, cellular level.

 Depending on which cells are damaged, symptoms after a concussion can include problems with balance, trouble concentrating, difficulty sleeping, headaches, anxiety, or depression.
-And sometimes these symptoms can linger for weeks or even months.
+Sometimes these symptoms can linger for weeks or even months.